marcusig/woocommerce-product-customizer/src/readme.txt

 * TWEAK: Added warning when deleting views, and prevent deleting the last one
 * TWEAK: Updated the Format money to not systematically convert currency
-* COMPATIBILITY: Botiga compatibility: quantity input layout, and +/- buttons
-* TWEAK: Added timeout setting for admin requests
-* TWEAK: Ajax add to cart support, for themes and plugins using the `adding_to_cart` and `added_to_cart` events

 = 1.2.57 - 29/Nov/2023 =